Entangled atomic ensemble and an yttrium-iron-garnet sphere in coupled microwave cavities

 \begin{widetext} \onecolumngrid

 \end{widetext} \twocolumngrid

 The linearized quantum Langevin equations [see Eq.~(\ref{E3})] correspond to an effective linearized Hamiltonian, which ensures the Gaussian state of the system when it is stable.
-Thus, the linearized dynamics of the system along with the Gaussian nature of the noises leads to the continuous-variable five-mode Gaussian state of the steady states corresponding to its quantum fluctuations.
+Thus, the linearized dynamics of the system along with the Gaussian nature of the noises lead to the continuous-variable five-mode Gaussian state of the steady-states corresponding to its quantum fluctuations.
 Routh-Hurwitz criterion is used to work out the stability conditions for our linearized system~\cite{dejesus_routh-hurwitz_1987}.
-The system becomes stable and attain its steady state only when real parts of all eigenvalues of the drift matrix ($A$) are negative.
-The steady state Covariance Matrix (CM), which describes the variance within each subsystem and the covariance across several subsystems, is generated from the following Lyapunov equation when the stability requirements are met~\cite{unbehauen_control_2009}:
+The system becomes stable and attains its steady-state only when real parts of all eigenvalues of the drift matrix ($A$) are negative.
+The steady-state Covariance Matrix (CM), which describes the variance within each subsystem and the covariance across several subsystems, is generated from the following Lyapunov equation when the stability requirements are met~\cite{parks_1993}:

 where $D= \operatorname{diag}\,[\kappa_{a}(2 \,Z_{a}+1), \kappa_{a}(2 \,Z_{a}+1), \kappa_{a}(2\, Z_{a}+1),$ $\kappa_{a}(2\, Z_{a}+1)$, $\kappa_{n}\left(2 Z_{n}+1\right)$, $\kappa_{n}\left(2 Z_{n}+1\right)$, $0$, $\gamma_{d}(2\, Z_{d}+1), \gamma_{e}, \gamma_{e}]^{T}$ is the diffusion matrix, for the corresponding decays originating from the noise correlations.